 What causes hyperemesis gravidarum?

 It's not known what causes HG, or why some women get it and others don't.
-Some experts believe that it is linked to the changing hormones in your body that occur during pregnancy.
+Some experts believe it is linked to the changing hormones in your body that occur during pregnancy.

 There is some evidence that it runs in families, so if you have a mother or sister who has had HG in a pregnancy, you may be more likely to get it yourself.